Sharaal/screeps.com/master/README.md

 - A creep have a role which describes the chain of activities to do

 - A creep have one activity which he currently do.
 This activity runs one time per tick.
-If its finished (activity script returns true) it defines some scenarios to decide the next activity.
-The role describes which is the next actual activity to do in the different scenarios
+If a run returns the name of the next activity it will set to the creep

 #### Roles